amzn/differential-privacy-bayesian-optimization/README.md

  - autodp (Version 0.1 is the only one released at the time of writing this.)
  - multiprocessing
  - psutil
- - gpflowopt
+ - botorch

 **Note: All code will require the root of this project to be in your PATH and/or PYTHONPATH, or set as the "working directory" in your IDE, etc. so that Python can find the dpareto module.**

- We'll explain what needs to be done to get/install autodp and gpflowopt, and assume that you have (or can easily get) any of the other dependencies.
+ We'll explain what needs to be done to get/install autodp, and assume that you have (or can easily get) any of the other dependencies.

 ### autodp